adamberes/terraform/README.md

 ## [provider.tf](./provider.tf)

 1. **Terraform Block:**
-   - The `terraform` blocks in Terraform configuration files declare the required Terraform version and provider dependencies.

 2. **Required Providers:**
-   - The `required_providers` block specifies the required providers for the configuration.
-In this case, it's AWS (`hashicorp/aws`) with a version constraint of at least 5.31.

 3. **Terraform Version Constraint:**
    - The `required_version` specifies the minimum Terraform version required to apply this configuration.
 Here, it's set to at least version 1.6.0.